 Klaviyo – The email service platform I currently use and LOVE

 - You’ve probably never heard of Klaviyo, but it is a VERY robust email management tool that’s designed specifically for e-commerce.
 It gives you a LOT more information about your audience, how they are interacting with your emails, and if your emails are driving sales.

-- Klaviyo offers a free account for up to 250 “profiles” or people.
-A profile is an email subscriber or e-commerce customer.
+- Klaviyo offers a free account for up to 250 people.
+One person can be an email subscriber and/or e-commerce customer.